huggingface/deep-rl-class/unit1/README.md

 👉🏻 [https://discord.gg/aYka4Yhff9](https://discord.gg/aYka4Yhff9).

+Are you new to Discord?
+Check our **discord 101 to get the best practices** 👉 https://github.com/huggingface/deep-rl-class/blob/main/DISCORD.Md

 2️⃣ **Introduce yourself on Discord in #introduce-yourself Discord channel 🤗 and check on the left the Reinforcement Learning section.**

 - In #rl-announcements we give the last information about the course.